 I can hardly find the words to say how much I hated this film.
-I hated it so much, in fact, that I went to see it a second time -- in the company of two young Israeli friends -- do see if I had merely missed "the magic" on my first go.
+I hated it so much, in fact, that I went to see it a second time -- in the company of two young Israeli friends -- to see if I had merely missed "the magic" of The Wedding Plan on my first go.

-Bottom Line: I haven't seen a RomCom this bad since Must Love Dogs way back in 2005 🙁 (JLH: 2/5)
+Bottom Line: I haven't seen a RomCom this bad since Must Love Dogs way back in 2005!
+Oy 🙁 (JLH: 2/5)

 Rant by Editor-in-Chief Jan Lisa Huttner

 After an award-winning debut in 2012 with Fill the Void (a film everyone seems to have loved but me), Israeli filmmaker Rama Burshtein is back with her Sophomore feature The Wedding Plan.
-(The best translation of the Hebrew title -- Laavor et Hakir -- is "Through the Wall.")
+(Note that the best translation of the Hebrew title -- Laavor et Hakir -- is actually "Through the Wall.")

 Like "Shira" in Fill the Void, "Michal" (pronounced "Mih-Khahl" with the accent on the second syllable) in The Wedding Plan is also an Observant Jewish woman, although Shira was born into the Orthodox world whereas "Michal" (Noa Koler) has chosen it as an adult.
 We know this because neither her mother (Irit Sheleg) or her sister (Dafi Alferon) are religious in any way.
 But that is all we know.
 When Michal chose Orthodoxy, why Michal chose Orthodoxy, what Michal's life was like before?
 No clue.

-Nut I don't blame her for not listening to me.
+To be sure, I don't blame her for not listening to me.
 After all, why argue with success?
 If the audience (mostly female and mostly secular) has a sweet tooth, then by all means, serve up more of the same.
-And so, we get a plot that is even more contrived and more unbelieveable than the first one.
+And so, we get a plot that is even more contrived and more unbelievable than the first one.
 Oy!

 © Jan Lisa Huttner (5/12/17) FF2 Media